-When the blood vessels in our body become compressed – in the area where your collarbone and first rib are located – you will begin to develop disorders that are better known as thoracic outlet syndrome or TOS.
-The pain that you may feel in your neck or shoulders or the numbness that emerges in your fingers is the direct result of the problems that you have with your blood vessels and nerves in that part of the body.
+Thoracic outlet syndrome or TOS is when the blood vessels in our both compress near the collarbone and first rib.
+Once this occurs, you may being to feel pain in your neck or shoulders or numbness in your fingers.
+This is the direct result of the problems that you have with your blood vessels and nerves in that part of the body.
 But what causes this condition?
 And what is the best way to treat TOS to avoid any long-term complications or pain?

 What are the causes of thoracic outlet syndrome?

 The most common reason for thoracic outlet syndrome is a result of a car accident.
 The trauma that a person experiences is often centered on specific parts of the body.
 These include the neck, ribs and collarbone area.
 That is why neck strains are so common after a car accident.
 If the trauma impacts the area between your collarbone and first rib, there is a chance you will develop TOS.
 Another major cause of the condition is the repetitive strain due to playing sports.
 Repeated trauma during sports may cause issues with your blood vessels and nerves.
 Those issues can translate to the pain and/or numbness you are now feeling.